Weltraumschaf/blog.weltraumschaf.de/content/blog/OAuth-Implicit-Flow-Considered-Harmful/index.md

 ## What Is the Alternative?

 The alternative is the _OAuth 2.0 Authorization Code Flow with PKCE_.
 (Hint: The OAuth 2.0 dudes pronounce this "PKCE" thingy "pigsi".)
 So first: For what stands PKCE?
 This is the abbreviation for _Proof Key for Code Exchange_.
-Ok, didn't give as any hint how it works.
+Ok, didn't give us any hint how it works.
 First I give a short introduction how _OAuth 2.0 Authorization Code Flow_ works and then describe why we need this "pigsi" thingy and how it works.

 ### OAuth 2.0 Authorization Code Flow